anarchictapir/cyt-wiki/cyt-towny/content/mob-spawners.md

 ### Using Spawners

-Once you've traded Spawner Shards and Mob Essence(link) for a Spawner, this can be placed anywhere in the world and can only be picked up with the use of a Silk Touch pickaxe.
+Once you've crafted a Spawner, it can be placed anywhere in the world and can only be picked up with the use of a Silk Touch pickaxe.

 To interact with the spawner, right-click to open the GUI.
-Here, you can view a variety of information about the spawner, the fuel it takes to run the spawner and information on upgrading the spawner.
+Here, you can view a variety of information about the spawner, the fuel it takes to run the spawner, the light level required and information on upgrading the spawner.

 Fuel is required to run all Spawners, and as each mob spawns, fuel is consumed.
 Left-clicking on a placed spawner or checking out the Spawners GUI will show you the fuel types it takes to run.